ulb-sachsen-anhalt/ocr-pipeline/README.md

 ### Setup

-For local development required to have Python3 installed (version 3.6+).
+For local development, an installation of Python3 (version 3.6+) is required.
 For coding assistance, supply your favourite IDE with Python support.
-If you don't know which one to choose, I can recommend [Visual Studio Code](https://code.visualstudio.com/).
-The Development OS was Ubuntu 18.04, but Windows with similar Python version should to the job fine.
+If you don't know which one to choose, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+The Development OS was Ubuntu 18.04, but Windows with similar Python version should do the job fine.

 Activate virtual Python environment and install required libraries on a Windows System: